 Captain Ethnic: The Asian Samurai, the Black Black Vulcan, the Native American Apache Chief, the Hispanic El Dorado.

 They created Black Vulcan, an electrically powered black man, instead of using DC's existing electrically-powered black man, Black Lightning.
 Rumor has it that this stems from a creative rights dispute with Lightning's creator, Tony Isabella; decades later, DC refused to let Black Lightning appear as a Guest Star on Static Shock.
 They couldn't use Black Vulcan either, so a new character, Soul Power, was created.
 How often do you get a Captain Ersatzof a Captain Ersatz?
-The dispute has apparently been resolved, as Black Lightning, as part of the Outsiders, has appeared on Batman: The Brave and the Bold.
+The dispute has apparently been resolved, as Black Lightning, as part of the Outsiders, has appeared on Batman: The Brave and the Bold and Young Justice.